 The Sites Reservoir Project is moving forward.
-For 2017 the District has budgeted \$60,000 for Authority Membership and \$313,300 for reservoir construction.
-This is the balance of the Phase 1 costs the District committed to in 2016.
-The Reservoir portion is less than first estimated due to increased membership in the project.
+For 2018 the District has budgeted \$65,000 for Authority Membership and expenses.
 These funds are raised with the Sites Charge which was approved by the Board of Directors in January of 2016.
 The Sites Charge is \$7.20 per assessed acre over 5 years.
-Funds for reservoir administration and development will be paid from General Reserves and then paid back over the 5 year period.
+Funds for reservoir administration and development have been paid from General Reserves and then paid back over the 5 year period.

-Site Reservoir expense for 2016 consists of:
+Site Reservoir expense for 2017 consists of:

-Power Authority \$ 56,000
+Power Authority \$ 60,000

-Project Authority 539,000
+Project Authority 311,000

-Legal, travel

-and per diem 4,583
+Legal, travel and per diem 1,297

-Refund - investor group ( 8,547 )

-\$ 591,036
+\$ 372,297

-ORLAND-ARTOIS WATER DISTRICT PRINCIPAL OFFICIALS December 31, 2016
+ORLAND-ARTOIS WATER DISTRICT PRINCIPAL OFFICIALS December 31, 2017